HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 Those who fail will be given a second examination opportunity in the form of an individual assignment.
 The exact assignment will depend on your evaluation and will consist specifically of completing labs from the modules where you have not yet demonstrated your competence.

 This individual assignment is immediately recorded and discussed at the final evaluation moment.
 If you have not yet received an individual assignment at the evaluation moment (for example, because you were absent), you will come to the feedback.

+This individual assignment is presented during an oral exam in the exam period.
+Each student will have max.
+20 minutes to present the assignment and answer questions from the lecturer.
+This short time frame is there to encourage you to present lab assignments during the semester instead of cramming everything in at the end.

 Distance learning students can also arrange this by email or make an appointment to discuss it through Teams, provided this is done before the start of the intersemester recess.